bursonic/driveMalta/Cars/Documents.md

 ###4457 - CARS12.2

-For which THREE of these must you show your motor insurance certificate?
+For which three of these must you show your motor insurance certificate?

 1. **When you are taxing your vehicle**
 2. **When a police officer asks you for it**